jmwoloso/vigilant_lamp/README.md

 need to provide justification for your choice(s).

 ## Timeline
-There is no pre-determined timeline for the project, however it is important to remember that you are competing against other candidates.
+You as a candidate have 7 days in order to complete and submit your pull request for review, but remember their are other candidates being considered for this position.

 ## Submission Instructions
 Once your confident in your solution, submit a pull request and our team will evaluate your solution.

 Good luck!